mammo0/py-simple-classproperty/README.md

 pip install simple-classproperty
 ```

-Otherwise the module can be downloaded from PyPI: *TODO*
+Otherwise the module can be downloaded from PyPI: https://pypi.org/project/simple-classproperty/

 ### Usage